BOARD OF DIRECTORS

 Meet our Board Members

-Through her more than ten years of experience in finance and money management, Rebecca provides a wide array of financial expertise to the Board.
+With more than fifteen years of experience in finance, Rebecca provides a wide array of financial expertise to the Board.

-Rebecca lives in Calgary with the love of her life, Wade, and their two daughters.
+Rebecca graduated from St. Francis Xavier with a Bachelor of Business Administration, is a CFA Charterholder and recently completed the Directors Education Program.
+Rebecca lives in Calgary with her husband and two daughters.
 When she is not with her family, Rebecca can be found running on pathways throughout Calgary.
-She has completed seven marathons and two half-Ironman competitions with no plans of slowing down.
+She has completed seven marathons and three half-Ironman competitions with no plans of slowing down.

 Board Vice Chair